In Sixty Cancer Action

 4) seeking feedback.

-1) communicating change management in a reality-based style, rather than trying to ‘sell’ people on it.
+1) communicating change in a reality-based style, rather than trying to ‘sell’ people on it.

 3) establishing the expectation that the project plan is not set, and will evolve as circumstances change.

-3) aligning our communication and tools with those accountabilities.
+2) aligning the communication and tools with those accountabilities.

 The tools developed for the program included: the survey tools and approaches for initial research; the initiative name, the logo, the brand, the templates, legends and guidelines for the breast cancer and lung cancer pathways, which have subsequently been used as the standard for other pathways.
 Support materials included powerpoint presentation templates, banners, e-newsletters, signage, brochures, door decals, brochures, staff pins and tent cards.
 We also provided them with a detailed brand manual and an organizational policy template to imbed protection of the brand into the program policies.